ABCD-STUDY/FIONASITE/server/readme.md

 ## Files of interest

 Each DICOM files that arrives on this system is parsed by a daemon process implemented as processSingleFile.py.
-The process will classify files on a series level and create a summary file as a json next to the image series.
+The process will classify files on a series level and create a summary file as a json next to the image series (/data/site/raw).
 The particular rules used by processSingleFile.py are stored in classifyRules.json.

+If the anonymizer is active (see web-interface) incoming DICOM files are anonymized based a list of tags in anonymizeTags.json.
+The anonymizer is replacing these tags (if they exist) with an empty string.
+The speed of the anonymization can be adjusted by increasing the number of pool workers in anonymize.sh.